cypress-io/cypress/docs/source/guides/integrating-cypress/continuous-integration.md

 You are missing  {% url 'a dependency' continuous-integration#Other %} above. *Please install all of the dependencies.*

-The reason you're not seeing any output is a longstanding issue with Cypress which [there is an open issue for](https://github.com/cypress-io/cypress/issues/317).
+The reason you're not seeing any output is a longstanding issue with Cypress which {% issue 317 'there is an open issue for' %}.
 We are working on improving this experience!

 **Seeing Errors**